 Compensation for our directors is determined by the Corporate Governance Committee and approved by the full Board of Directors.
 Directors who are our employees receive no additional compensation for serving as a director.
-Accordingly, Ms. Burns did not receive any additional compensation for her service on the Board during 2011.
+Accordingly, Ms. Burns did not receive any additional compensation for her service on the Board during 2012.

-During fiscal year 2011, the annual cash retainer for directors was \$65,000; the value of the annual equity retainer for directors was \$130,000; the chairman of the Audit Committee received an additional \$20,000; Audit Committee members received an additional \$10,000; the chairman of the Compensation Committee received an additional \$15,000; Compensation Committee members received an additional \$5,000; the chairmen of the Corporate Governance and Finance Committees each received an additional \$10,000; and the Lead Independent Director received an additional \$15,000.
-The directors do not have an option to receive additional equity in lieu of cash, but do have the option to defer their cash payments under the existing Xerox Corporation Deferred Compensation Plan for Directors.
-Directors also receive reimbursement for out-of-pocket expenses incurred in connection with their service on the Roard
+During fiscal year 2012, the annual cash retainer for directors was \$65,000; the value of the annual equity retainer for directors was \$130,000; the chairman of the Audit Committee received an additional \$20,000; Audit Committee members each received an additional \$10,000; the chairman of the Compensation Committee received an additional \$15,000; Compensation Committee members each received an additional \$5,000; the chairmen of the Corporate Governance and Finance Committees each received an additional \$10,000; and the Lead Independent Director received an additional \$15,000.
+The directors do not have an option to receive additional equity in lieu of cash.
+Directors also receive reimbursement for out-of-pocket expenses incurred in connection with their service on the Board.